Setup VSCode and GitHub Integration on macOS

 You should now see your ID in the status bar.

 Step 7 – Lets Open a Project to test this out

 Now that we have VSCode connected, we can connect to a repository and begin.
 We will go to your GitHub account and create a repository.

-Click on the notification, which will bring up the list of changes you have made.
+Click on the notification, which will bring up your list of changes.
 Add in a Message and hit Command Enter

 Now, Click on the 1 with the up arrow to push your changes to the repo.

 You will now see the numbers disappear as your push was successful.

 NOTE: It is important to note that the example we are running through is very simple.
 I use these tools in a single developer workflow and use this process to keep code versioning and the ability to save the project off the computer into GitHub.